Diseases & Conditions : The Child Having Surgery

 Anesthesiologists (who help manage pain)

-Critical care medicine doctors (who help coordinate your child's care when many doctors are involved, and observe for complications that might arise after surgery)
+Critical care medicine healthcare providers (who help coordinate your child's care when many healthcare providers are involved, and observe for complications that might arise after surgery)

 What can I do for my child while he or she in the ICU?